June 28 – July 3, 2021

-If you would like to learn how EU-Russia relations have been developing during past decades and what political forces lay behind one or another decision on both sides this course is definitely for you!
+The course for those who would like to learn how EU-Russia relations have been developing during the past decades and what political forces lay behind one or another decision on both sides

 This course explores the problems and potential solutions driving EU-Russia relations covering not only the dynamics between Brussels and the Kremlin but also talks of the inner workings and foreign policy models of the EU and Russia.
 The course is open to anyone interested in global politics and EU-Russia relations.
 There are no prerequisites to enroll except for English language proficiency.